Race Against Racism

 Each year, Saint James participates in the annual Race Against Racism to help support the YWCA’s social justice and advocacy programs.
 The YWCA is the oldest and largest multi-racial women’s organization in the world.
 Since its inception in 1855, it has been at the forefront of working for justice, equity and peace through the elimination of racism.

-Team captain Bruce Nickles (top row, far right) led the mighty Saint James Harriers in this year’s Race Against Racism.
-Saint James was awarded a certificate of achievement for the largest team from a place of worship.
+Team captain Bruce Nickles (top row, second from the right) led the mighty Saint James Harriers in last year’s Race Against Racism.

 *In the 1830s, English schoolboys developed a game called Hares and Hounds: “Hounds” would chase “hares,” who would leave paper trails through woods and hills for the hounds to follow.
 A group of Londoners took up the game in 1867 as a way to stay in shape and adopted the name Harriers.